gsapkar/user-likes-nodejs-api/README.md

 ### Database

 When analyzing the business domain, we can conclude that we need two tables **User** and **UserLikes**.

 The User table contains the records for the registered users.

 The UserLikes table holds data for the user likes.
 The userId and likedByUserId fields reference the id filed in the User table.

 Also the combination userId and likedByUserId should be unique (one user can't be liked more than once from a same user) and thats why **unique_likes** index is added.

 This means we have relational data model and thats why PostgreSQL is the database of choice.
-We can make , the constraints on a database level, not only in the code, which makes our architexture more resilient to errors.
+We can make , the constraints on a database level, not only in the code, which makes our architecture more resilient to errors.

 This is the database diagram:
 [![Db diagram](https://user-images.githubusercontent.com/5286071/123693517-7402e300-d858-11eb-8669-bfee509b28e8.png 'Db diagram')](https://user-images.githubusercontent.com/5286071/123693517-7402e300-d858-11eb-8669-bfee509b28e8.png 'Db diagram')